AgarwalKritik/garlic-gui/README.md

 # Garlic Decompiler GUI

-A modern, cross-platform GUI for the [Garlic Decompiler](https://github.com/neocanable/garlic) — the world’s fastest APK/CLASS/JAR/DEX decompiler written in C.
+A modern, cross-platform GUI written in C++ for the [Garlic Decompiler](https://github.com/neocanable/garlic) — the world’s fastest APK/CLASS/JAR/DEX decompiler written in C.

 > Garlic Decompiler is a high-performance tool for reconstructing Java source code from .class, .jar, .dex and .apk files.